anjikatakam/rewards-app/README.md

 Logging of transactions and calculations.
 Unit tests to ensure the correctness of the reward calculation logic.

-# Implementation Guidelines
-Language: Vanilla JavaScript (no TypeScript, Angular, or React).
-Data Handling: Use a local JSON mock file to simulate API interactions.
-Asynchronous API Simulation: Implement a simple asynchronous call to fetch data with a loading state and error handling.
-Data Structure: Create a mock JSON dataset with a minimum of 15 customers, including customerId, transactionId, amount, and date, located in the Public -> data folder.
-Dynamic Display: Use a table, dropdown, or pagination to display customer data.

 # Filters:
 Default to the last 3 months.